psx-spx/psx-spx.github.io/docs/konamisystem573.md

   groove to worry about, but some drives the system shipped with are reportedly unable to read CD-Rs.
 Most 573 units have had their drive replaced (usually with a DVD drive) at least once, so this should not be an issue.
-- **The SPI bus for controllers and memory cards is unused**.
+- **The SIO0 bus for controllers and memory cards is unused**.
 It is broken out to a connector, however no known I/O board uses it.
-Some games supported PS1 memory cards through an adapter connected over JVS, with its own CPU and local SPI bus (more details about this later).
+Some games supported PS1 controllers and memory cards through an adapter connected over JVS (see the external modules section).
 - **The "parallel I/O" expansion port is replaced by 2 PCMCIA slots**.
 These slots are wired in parallel and mapped at the same address as the internal flash through bank switching.
 They are fairly limited though as they only